 The sentencing guidelines leave discretion to the Judge to determine the degree to which a sentence will be discounted by a plea of guilty.
-As a general, though not inflexible, rule, a reduction of one third has been held to be an appropriate discount (see: $R \ v. \ Buffrey \ (1993) \ 14$ $Cr \ App \ R \ (S) \ 511$).
-Similarly in $R \ v. \ Buffrey \ 14 \ Cr. \ App. \ R \ (S) \ 511$).
+As a general, though not inflexible, rule, a reduction of one third has been held to be an appropriate discount (see: R v.
+Buffrey (1993) 14Cr App R (S) 511).
+Similarly in R v.
+Buffrey 14 Cr.
+App.
+R (S) 511).
 The Court of Appeal in England indicated that while there was no absolute rule as to what the discount should be, as general guidance the Court believed that something of the order of one-third would be an appropriate discount.
-In light of the convict's plea of guilty, and persuaded by the English practice, because the convict before me pleaded guilty, I propose at this point to reduce the sentence by one third from the starting point of a range of 20 - 30 years to a range of 14 - 20 years' imprisonment, before mitigation.
+In light of the convict's plea of guilty, and persuaded by the English practice, because the convict before me pleaded guilty, I propose at this point to reduce the sentence by one third from the starting point of a range of <math>30 - 35 years to a range of 20 - 25 years' imprisonment, before mitigation.

-Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, the aggravating and mitigating factors outlined above, I hereby accept the submitted plea agreement entered into by the accused, his counsel, and the State Attorney and in accordance thereto, to find the proposed sentence of nineteen (19) years' imprisonment as befitting the circumstances of the case and the antecedents of the convict, especially in light of his age.
+Having considered the sentencing guidelines and the current sentencing practice in relation to offences of this nature, the aggravating and mitigating factors outlined above, I hereby accept the submitted plea agreement entered into by the accused, his counsel, and the State Attorney and in

+20 accordance thereto, to find the proposed sentence of twenty (20) years' imprisonment as befitting the circumstances of the case and the antecedents of the convict, especially in light of his age.
-In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I note that the convict was charged on 15th March, 2019 and been in custody since then.
-I hereby take into account and set off one (1) year and four (4) months as the period the convict has already spent on remand.
-I therefore sentence the

-convict to a term of imprisonment of seventeen starting today.
-(17) years and eight (8) months to be served
+In accordance with Article 23 (8) of the Constitution and Regulation 15 (2) of The Constitution (Sentencing Guidelines for Courts of Judicature) (Practice) Directions, 2013, to the effect that the court should deduct the period spent on remand from the sentence considered appropriate, after all factors have been taken into account, I note that the convict was charged on 28th December, 2017 and been in custody since then.
+I hereby take into account and set off two (2) years and seven (7) months as the period the convict has already spent on remand.
+I therefore sentence the convict to a term of imprisonment of seventeen (17) years and five (5) months to be served starting today.

-5 Having been convicted and sentenced on his own plea of guilty, the convict is advised that he a right of appeal against the legality and severity of this sentence, within a period of fourted days.
+Having been convicted and sentenced on his own plea of guilty, the convict is advised that he has a right of appeal against the legality and severity of this sentence, within a period of fourteen days.

-10 Dated at Gulu this 8 th day of July, 2020.
+5 Dated at Gulu this 8 th day of July, 2020.
 Stephen Mubiru, Judge.
 8 th July, 2020.

+10

 15

 20

 25

 30

 35

 40